rickkky/blag/README.md

-# t-matrix
+# v-matrix

-A math library to perform vector and matrix operations with TypeScript.
+A easy-to-use math library to perform vector and matrix operations with TypeScript.